Zoha Siddiqui ’15

 Josephine Elting ’18

 At ACDS, Josephine took advantage of the School’s small, nurturing environment and supportive teachers to figure out what she believed in and to be comfortable expressing it.
 She credits this time of self-discovery and the resulting confidence in who she is and what she believes as being invaluable as she transitioned to Phillips Exeter Academy in New Hampshire.
 “In high school where there are lots of people with lots of ideas I feel comfortable in who I am and do not feel the need to conform to who others want me to be,” says Josephine.
 “Through the public speaking program at ACDS I also learned how to communicate with my peers effectively.”
 In her first year at Exeter, Josephine has gotten involved in many different activities.
 She is a leader on the JV Basketball team, helps teach tennis to younger children, and plays the cello.
 She is also a member of the Exeter Business Club, which she cites as her favorite activity.
+Josephine currently is a student at Harvard University.

 Blake Bynum ‘04